 The same scene led the Marquis de Sade, present in Naples in 1776, to think of a street parade during a carnival or country fair: “A superb road, flanked on both sides by large poplars and adorned with vine leaves.
 In short, everything gives the impression of a party.”

-This system could only last as long as their was not mechanization: “there was a duel to the death between the tractor and the tree.”
+This system could only last as long as manual labour, rather than mechanization, predominated: “there was a duel to the death between the tractor and the tree.”
 Mixed fields could not be harvested with machines, which were ever-more widespread after the second World War.
 Industrial crop varieties and chemical fertilizers were other reasons for this system’s rapid disappearance.
 Another is the disappearance of the manpower and skilled labor needed to keep polycultures going, with the flight of rural people to the cities for better pay and the ease with which tractors could cultivate extensive fields.
 Intensive perennial polycultures became less profitable for landowners, leading to their near-total abandonment.
-However, now that the stable well-paying urban jobs which induced rural depopulation are becoming increasingly scarce in the post-industrial world, now that the global population is becoming more aware of both the immense ecological damage produced by industrial farming as well as the immense promise of regenerative agriculture for restoring ecologies and livelihoods, now that a new generation of inspired, skilled individuals disaffected with big city life is turning back to the land in search of health and happiness – now, at last, the time has come to take a stand once again, loud and proud, in praise of promiscuous cultures.
+However, now that the stable well-paying urban jobs which induced rural depopulation are becoming increasingly scarce in the post-industrial world, now that the global population is becoming more aware of both the immense ecological damage and ugliness produced by industrial farming as well as the immense beauty and promise of regenerative agriculture for restoring ecologies and livelihoods, now that a new generation of inspired, skilled individuals disaffected with big city life is turning back to the land in search of health and happiness – now, at last, the time has come to take a stand once again, loud and proud, in praise of promiscuous cultures.

 Source: Jakob Philip Hackert, Country Folk resting beneath the Vines in the Hills above Solfatara, with a View of Ischia, Procida and the Bay of Pozzuoli beyond, 1793